ezeoleaf/larry/README.md

 456
 ```

-### Jsonfile & Csvfile Providers
+### Contentfile Provider

-For the `jsonfile` and `csvfile` providers, the optional blacklist file consists of titles to exclude from the publishing process.
+For the `contentfile` provider, the optional blacklist file consists of content titles to exclude from the publishing process.

 ## Have questions?
 Need help with the bot?